Machine Learning for K-adaptability in Two-stage Robust Optimization: Omitted pseudocodes

 The steps for obtaining the ML model used for node selection consists of two parts: (i) making training data and (ii) training the ML model.
 More details on these steps are given in Procedure \ref{proc:strategy_model}.

-For scaling some of the features (see Section \ref{sec:features}), some information needs to be gathered by some initial dives in the tree.
-The steps that are followed are given in Procedure \ref{proc:init_run}.
+For scaling some of the features (see Section 3.2 of the paper), information needs to be gathered by performing several initial dives in the tree.
+The steps of these dives are given in Procedure \ref{proc:init_run}.